 National Gallery of Modern Art – Does tours of the main building, Modern Art One, and a smaller building.
 Check website for times and details.

+If you arrive in Edinburgh by train or bus, you can walk to the top end of Leith within 10-15 minutes.
 There is no direct bus from the bus station to Stockbridge so take a taxi, Uber or walk (18 mins).

 From the airport, take Airport Bus 100 to get to Princess Street and then take Bus 24, 29 or walk the rest of they way (13 mins).
 Airport bus costs £4.50 one-way or £7.00 return.

 You can also take the tram, which stops in the same place as the Airport Bus.
 The tram costs £6 one-way, or £8.50 for a return.
+For more information, check the Lothian Bus site or the Edinburgh Tram site.

 Where to Stay in Edinburgh near Old Town/Royal Mile